AlexParamonov/processor/README.md

 ### Data processors
 Actual processing is done by a Data Processor, provided by end user.
 Inherit your Data Processor from NullProcessor to get default behavior out of the box.
-After inheritance Processor should implement in at least 2 methods:
+After this Processor should implement at least 2 methods:

 1. `process(record)`
 1. `records`